Skip to Content

 #11 Hike to a Waterfall

-• Wailua Falls – This is the most popular because it is short (approximately 35 minutes round trip), extremely sketchy, but VERY rewarding.
+• Wailua Falls (151 ft tall) – This is the most popular because it is short (approximately 35 minutes round trip), extremely sketchy, but VERY rewarding.
 The hike has been blocked off with wire fences but you can still jump the wall and climb down.
 There are ropes on the trail that lead you to the base of the waterfall.
 If you’re not up for the hike, you can also drive up and view the waterfall from the top.

 • Hanakapia Falls